dcavar/hoosierellipsiscorpus/README.md

 ## Citation

-Please use the following snippet to cite our work.
+Please use the following snippets to cite our work.

 ```bibtex
 @inproceedings{cavar-etal-2024-typology,